srabbit01/srabbit01/README.md

   <li> 1.
 'Sentiment analysis of the movie Cats' with Python. </li>
   <li> 2.
 'Red Tide Prediction' with R. </li>
   <li> 3.
 'Indicators of Sports Image' with Python. </li>
-  <li> And now I'm preparing for graduate school to become an environmental data analysis expert. </li>
+  <li> And now I'm preparing for graduate school to become an environmental expert. </li>
  </div>

   <div>